 When my dear hairdresser started to cry, I cut her off.
 It’s fine, I said, really, I’ve had short hair before, I’ll have it again.
 Besides my hair was a pain in the arse at the best of times, and this was my time to start again.
 No more dye ravaged, chemically treated old hair but fine, new stuff, back to how it was when my mum used to say ‘if you carry on doing that to your hair you’ll ruin it!’.
 And of course, as Mums always are, she was right.

-Of course theres lots of advice out there about wigs.
-Some said choose a wig that looks like your own hair.
-But the problem is, I couldn’t find one with the ability to stick up on one side, and stay completely flat on the other.
-Others said take this time to try something completely different.
+Of course there’s lots of advice out there about wigs.
+Some say choose a wig that looks like your own hair.
+But the problem is, I couldn’t find one with the ability to stick up on one side, while staying completely flat on the other.
+Others say take this time to try something completely different.
 Me, I ended up with five wigs, all various lengths and styles, and yet wore the same one consistently until it practically got up and walked itself to the bin…

 So what happened to the others, and why didn’t I wear them?
-Well lets start with the long one with the hair missing at the top shall we, otherwise know as a halo hair piece.
+Well let’s start with the long one with the hair missing at the top shall we, otherwise know as a ‘halo’ hair piece.
 The idea behind this one was simple.
 It was summer time, and to stop my head sweating I could wear this underneath a lightweight hat.
 However as we lived on windy corner, on windy Brighton seafront, the one time I did wear it, I was so afraid my baseball cap would blow off, I could never bring myself to wear it again.
-Plus when I looked in the mirror, I felt like a cross between a long, haired hippy and a monk.
+Plus when I looked in the mirror, without the cap, I felt like a cross between a long, haired hippy and a monk.
 And finally why would I go out in a manky old baseball cap, if I had such shiny, blow dried hair.
 I felt like a fraud.
 It was all just too stressful.

 Then there was the most expensive wig.
 The one I spent ages trying on in the shop, and then took to my hairdressers to have cut to my exact specifications.
 I even had a fringe cut in, although why I didn’t just buy one with a fringe in the first place, I have no idea.
 And the problem with this one.
 It was just too damn perfect.
 I looked like I’d had a salon blow dry, even on a Sunday, and that’s just not me.
 I’m far too scruffy.